wmx11/modiggo-website/src/content/faq/do-i-have-a-limit-on-how-many-requests-i-can-have.md

 title: Do I have a limit on how many requests I can have?
 ---

-When you subscribe to one of our partnership plans you will be able to place as many requests as you need.
+When you subscribe to one of our partnership plans, you will be able to place as many requests as you need.

-Requests will be filled in one at a time.
+Requests will be filled out one at a time.

-The total amount of request hours should not exceed the total amount of work hours provided by the partnership plan.
+The total number of request hours should not exceed the total number of work hours provided by the partnership plan.